TIPS to Maximize Productivity

 Keep your gas supply system in optimal condition.

-Gas supply problems are one of the common issues related to short consumable life.
+Gas supply problems are one of the common issues related to short consumable life and plasma cutting problem’s.
 Leaks effect flow rates and impurities in the system, e.g., moisture will upset the precise balance of gas flow rate, swirl pattern, arc velocity, and energy.
 The result is rapid erosion of the electrode hafnium, damage to the nozzle orifice and steady decline of the torch cut quality.

 • Verify that the piping is not rusty, i.e., pieces of rust entering the system, and the torch will cause damage.